 What is it: Spirited, eye-candy space bustles with cocktails and bold, wood-fired dishes.

 Why go: A former rubber band factory, this cavernous space bounced back as a striking open-air dining room with vaulted ceiling, flickering gas lamps and enough potted plants to fill a greenhouse.
 Seasonal dishes are informed by wood-fired oven such as clams with rich adobo sauce and gnocchi with oxtail, roasted garlic and Parm.
 During the day, hit the casual adjacent cafe Herb & Eatery for grab-and-go bites.

 What is it: Classy bistro serving modern American cuisine.

 Why go: Situated within The Pendry hotel, this bright and airy restaurant combines big, bold decor with big, bold dishes.
-Pick up a thin-crust wood-fired pizza like the Italians make 'em, or the jidori chicken breast.
-And if you're not sure what you want, plump for the chef's tasting menu for $40 a head (available 5-7pm).
+Pick up a thin-crust wood-fired pizza like the Italians make 'em, or stop by on Sunday for tableside cacio e pepe and a cannoli flight.

 What is it: A stylishly casual restaurant that has a loyal following given its beautifully plated, rustic dishes.